harm2305/embsys-330-sp25-final-project-harm2305/documentation/software_requirements.md

 - The use of wireless communication implies compliance with the FCC
     - As described in FCC part 15 rules:
         - Device must not cause harmful interference
-        - Devise must accept harmful interference received, even if it results in malfunction
+        - Device must accept harmful interference received, even if it results in malfunction